-Junior bureaucrats' tax collection data is not publicly available and is observed only by the senior officials who work directly with them, never becoming part of official career records or promotion documents (Cheema and Sayeed, 2006; Husain, 2012; Hanif et al., 2016; Tanwir and Chaudhry, 2016).
-This provides a unique opportunity to examine how private information influences discretionary decisions, even in the absence of formal incentives to do so.
+Furthermore, junior bureaucrats' tax collection data is not publicly accessible and is observed only by seniors working directly with them, never becoming part of official career records or promotion documents (Cheema and Sayeed, 2006; Husain, 2012; Hanif et al., 2016; Tanwir and Chaudhry, 2016).
+This unique perspective allows insights into the use of private information in discretionary decisions, even without explicit incentives to do so.